Dynafit TLT Speed Review

 Downhill Performance

 Downhill performance is right in the league of most of the bindings we tested.
 Stack height, toe/heel delta, and energy transmission are about average.
 There is virtually no binding elasticity with this sort of binding design.
-Release value is adjustable, but not certified by an external body.
+Release value is adjustable but not certified by an external body.
 There are no ski brakes in the event you lose a ski.
 You must use leashes in any situation where losing a ski would be even slightly bad.

 Ease of Use

-Stripped down, but with some important luxuries, one could say that the TLT Speed represents maximum ease of use.
-Our testing bears this out.
-We had a fine time with these bindings.
-The one issue we had was in rotating the heel piece from tour to ski mode.
-On a couple of occasions, occasions in which we are confident the mechanism wasn't frozen, something bound up in the heel piece to make turning it very very difficult.
+The one more notable issue we had was in rotating the heel piece from tour to ski mode.
+On a couple of occasions, occasions in which we are confident the mechanism wasn't frozen, something bound up in the heel piece to make turning it very, very difficult.
 We got it to turn each time, but it took great strength to do so.
+Our second test generation gave us less of this problem.
+It is not clear if anything changed in the design; maybe we just got better at making that turn.

 Weight